vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### Site owner's Goals

 25. I want to ensure that users know what this game is for and how to play it
-26. I want to make it obvious to the user wherre to find each element of the website
+26. I want to make it obvious to the user where to find each element of the website
 27. I want user to be able to navigate to the main menu easily
 28. I want users to enjoy the game and keep the difficulty to their level
 29. I want returning users to go directly to the game